Expressions metadata

 just using special constants or

-s. - Can enforce rules around metadata via
+enums. - Can enforce rules around metadata via

-s. - Metadata can be arbitrarily rich, and hence widely applicable: no restriction on the format.
+Validators. - Metadata can be arbitrarily rich, and hence widely applicable: no restriction on the format.

 Important questions to address